-Sec 14-204. - Compliance required.
+Sec.
+14.204 - Compliance required.

-No person may construct, reconstruct, place, install, relocate, alter, or use a sign after the effective date of the ordinance from which this chapter is derived unless such installation, construction, reconstruction, placement, relocation, alteration, or use meets all the provisions of this and all other applicable ordinances adopted by the city council.
+No person may construct, reconstruct, place, install, relocate, alter, or use a sign after the effective date of the ordinance from which this article is derived unless such installation, construction, reconstruction, placement, relocation, alteration, or use meets all the provisions of this and all other applicable ordinances adopted by the city council.

 Sec.
-14-205. - Jurisdiction.
+14.205 - Jurisdiction.

-The provisions of this chapter shall apply within the city limits and ETJ of the city, as defined by state law.
+The provisions of this article shall apply within the city limits and ETJ of the city, as defined by state law.

 Sec.
-14-206. - Exemptions for certain types of signs.
+14.206 - Exemptions for certain types of signs.

-The following are exempt from regulation under this chapter:
+The following are exempt from regulation under this article: